Kelmar/lepton-di/README.md

 The using method is a utility method that ensures that an object's dispose method gets called; regardless if an exception is thrown or not.

+## Resolving

+The scope exposes an IResolver interface with the following functions:

+### buildUp()
+This will inject properties into an already instantiated object.
+This is handy when you have a factory method for a class or other means of creating the object outside of the scope.

+This method will not add the object to the scope's management.

+### wireUp()
+This is similar to build up, but the object needs to be registered; it will also be added to the scope's management list, so it will be cleaned up when the scope goes out of context.

+### resolve()
+This will resolve a new or existing object from the scope's management.